aramkoukia/github-chatbot/README.md

 * This could be a marketing opportunity for Orbital to expose its brand to more software development firms.

 ##What problems are we going to solve
+* DevOps is a very involved task that deals with many different tools, portals, etc, and this can be simplified and encapsulated as a chat bot.
+* Project management, scrum and status report is a time consuming issue, which can be collected by a chat bot and be reported to the whole team so everyone is on the same page.
+*

 ##Target market
 * All Developer teams